Mix, MinHash, and Match: Cross-Source Agreement for Multilingual Pretraining Datasets: Acknowledgements

 \section{Acknowledgements}

+The research reported in this publication was supported by funding from King Abdullah University of Science and Technology (KAUST) - Center of Excellence for Generative AI, under award number 5940.

-We thank our lab member, Manar Alnazer, for her work on filtering datasets from Common Crawl through \texttt{datatrove}.
-The work helped deepen our understanding of how publicly available dataset filters are designed with English in mind.
+We also thank our lab member, Manar Alnazer, for her work on filtering datasets from Common Crawl through \texttt{datatrove}.
+The work helped deepen our understanding of how publicly available dataset filters are designed.